jahidulislamzim/JavaScriptCodingChallenges/README.md

-##### 24. write a function that take string and write a regular expression that returns the value that matches every red flag and blue flag in a string.
+##### 24. Write a function that take a string and write a regular expression inner function that returns the value that matches every red flag and blue flag in this string.

 ```js
 function matchFlag(str){